narfpoit/talk-pwa/README.md

 ## Technologies

-To develop PWAs, there is a set of commonly used technologies used:
+To develop PWAs, there is a set of commonly-used technologies:

 ### Manifest